AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/metrics/take-your-data-analysis-to-the-next-level-with-calculated-metrics.md

 Now that you know how valuable calculated metrics can be, let's take a look at some best practices in building them.

-1. **Check your formula syntax.** Make sure the formula syntax is both correct and follows the [!DNL Adobe] [!DNL Analytics] syntax to make sure you get meaningful information.
+1. **Check your formula syntax.** Make sure the formula syntax is both correct and follows the [!DNL Adobe Analytics] syntax to make sure you get meaningful information.
 1. **Verify the order of operations.** Make sure to use containers carefully and put things in proper mathematical order of operations.
 1. **Don't double-count data**.
 You can avoid double-counting data by ensuring that the formula used in the calculated metric doesn't count the same data multiple times.
 This is often achieved by combining *Include* and *Exclude* conditions in the calculated metric or through the use of segments.
 1. **Check time granularity.** Make sure the calculated metric has the same time granularity as the source metrics used in the formula.